 Houston is a Bird City

-2/11/2020 - Houston is one of four Texas cities honored with the Bird City designation from Audubon Texas and Texas Parks and Wildlife Department’s inaugural Bird City Texas certification program.
+In 2020 Houston was certified as one of four Texas cities honored with the Bird City designation from Audubon Texas and Texas Parks and Wildlife Department’s inaugural Bird City Texas certification program.
 This new, community-focused certification program has been created to help people protect birds and their habitats.

-The growing popularity of planting native plants, restoring the native prairies, bird-friendly education programs, and Houston Lights Out for Birds program for migrating birds were among the many efforts and programs that gained Houston the designation.
+The growing popularity of planting native plants, restoring the native prairies, bird-friendly education programs, and Houston's Lights Out for Birds program were among the many efforts and programs that gained Houston this designation.

 Are you interested in checking some of the efforts that helped Houston reach its status as Bird City?
 Check out the links below.